Doofus-Mc-Goofus/LonghornBluesky/README.md

     ![My profile is open.](tease3.png)
     ![The home page of the client.
 There is a section with four tabs.
 The first tab, titled "Discover," is selected.
 Above it is a box for posting, with the default text "Whats Up?".](tease4.png)

-## How to install
-1. Download the zip file in the releases
-2. Extract the zip file
-3. Run Client.exe (or "Longhorn Bluesky" if you can't find Client.exe) from the extracted folder

 ## Upcoming Features (in no specific order)
 - Video playback
 - Proper high-DPI support (no bugs, just low quality icons)